OBOAcademy/obook/docs/tutorial/fhkb.md

 Characteristics: Transitive
 InverseOf: isAncestorOf
 ```
 As usual, it is best to think of the objects or individuals involved in the relationships.
 Consider the three individuals – Robert, David and William.
-Each has a `hasFatherproperty`, linking Robert to David and then David to William.
-As `hasFatherimplies` its super-property `hasParent`, Robert also has a `hasParent` property with David, and David has a `hasParent` relation to William.
+Each has a `hasFather` property, linking Robert to David and then David to William.
+As `hasFather` implies its super-property `hasParent`, Robert also has a `hasParent` property with David, and David has a `hasParent` relation to William.
 Similarly, as `hasParent` implies `hasAncestor`, the Robert object has a `hasAncestor` relation to the David object and the David object has one to the William object.
 As `hasAncestor` is transitive, Robert not only holds this property to the David object, but also to the William object (and so on back through Robert’s ancestors).

 ### 3.2 Grandparents and Great Grandparents